Last Updated: September 2, 2022

 But it's not just minor streets where walking is a problem.
 The arterial streets (a name for the largest streets for cars) often make little to no provision for walking.

 Pedestrian amenities of many sorts should be included on all streets, with the amenity factor becoming greater, not less, as the street size increases.
-See our complete streets page for more on this topic.
+Making streets more pleasant through beautification, shade, plantings, and narrowing of the vehicle travelway definitely will increase walking.
+You can experiment with this on a temporary basis.
+For more on these temporary pop-ups, see our answer to a site visitor question about the meaning of tactical urbanism.
+Also refer to our complete streets page for more on this topic.

 Many states provide for special assessments of taxes on a benefits district that creates an amenity such as sidewalks.
 Ask your city attorney about this, and organize your neighbors to request sidewalks, even if you have to pay for them over a several-year period.